kirk-sayre-work/VBASeismograph/README.md

 ## Installation

-VBA Seismograph makes use of two external packages, pcodedmp and ClamAV's sigtool.
+VBA Seismograph makes use of two external packages, pcodedmp and olevba.
 To install these (under Ubuntu):

 ### Install pcodedmp